SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 **Q10: What is React.memo?**

- Prevents unnecessary re-renders of functional components when props don’t change.
+ Prevents unnecessary re-renders of functional components when props don't change.
+ #### Child will NOT re-render if:
+ - Parent re-renders but props are same (primitive values)
+ #### Child WILL re-render if:
+ - Props changed
+ - Props are objects/functions unless memoized using useCallback & useMemo
  ```js
  import { useState } from "react";
 import Child from "./Child";